 Speed workouts are good and challenge your body and make you a stronger runner.
 But you can’t do them every day—some workouts should be easy.
 “Running too fast on what should be an easy day is probably the number-one mistake that I see runners making,” says Gaudette.
 “The real purpose of an easy day is to deliver oxygen to your muscles and allow your body to recover.
 But if you run too fast, you’re tipping the balance from delivering oxygen to breaking down muscle fibers, so they can’t actually recover.”

-Plus, he says, too much hard running can overwhelm your muscles and tendons and lead to injury.
+Plus, he says, too much hard running can overwhelm your muscles and tendons and lead to injury—it’s one of the most common running mistakes.
 “You might feel good aerobically, but it’s still putting stress on your musculoskeletal system.
 And if you’re new to running, you haven’t developed the muscular strength to support the demand of those types of workouts—so it can lead to more injuries down the road.”

 Most novices should have only one hard workout a week, possibly two if you’re more experienced.
 Fill out your week with three or four runs at an easy, conversational pace to boost your aerobic fitness and help your muscles bounce back fast.